luisdiogo2071317/azure-docs.pt-pt/articles/cosmos-db/sql-api-async-java-get-started.md

 }
 ```

-## <a id="Run"></a>Passo 9: Executar a sua aplicação de consola Java
+## <a id="Run"></a>Execute a sua aplicação de consola Java

-Para executar a aplicação a partir da consola, navegue para a pasta do projeto e compile com o Maven:
+Para executar a aplicação a partir da consola, vá para a pasta do projeto e compilar com o Maven:

 ```bash
 mvn package